uzh-rpg/rpg_information_field/README.md

 > :pushpin: For an earlier version of this work that was published at ICRA 19, please checkout the `icra19` branch.

-> :loudspeaker: The simulation environment (using NVIDIA Isaac) and evaluation pipeline (using COLMAP) will be added in Sep.
-2020.

 This repository contains an implementation of the **Fisher Information Field** (FIF for short), a map representation designed for perception-aware planning.
 The core function of the map is to evaluate the visual localization quality at a given 6 DoF pose in a known environment (consisting of 3D landmarks to localize against).
 It can be used with different motion planning algorithms (e.g., RRT-star, trajectory optimization) to take localization quality into consideration, in addition to common planning objectives (collision free, low dynamic cost, start and end states etc).